Business Insurance for Home Health Aides Agencies in NY

 According to the Bureau of Labor Statistics, there are approximately 478,620 personal care aides and home health aides in New York.
 In the next few years, this number will likely increase.
 The number of home health aides in the country is expected to grow 25% between 2021-2031.
 This is faster than the average growth rate for all occupations of 8%.

-New York’s average home health aide and personal care assistant earns $33,520 annually or $16.11 an hour.
+in New York, home health aide and personal care assistant earns $33,520 annually or $16.11 an hour.
 The average annual salary for personal and home care aides in Rochester and in Buffalo and are $31,540, and $31,110 respectively.

 Why do health care providers need insurance in New York?

 Home health aides are able to work with the elderly, disabled, and chronically ill.
 These patients can live comfortably and safely in their own homes thanks to the services you offer.
 You could be sued or subject to costly liability.

 Accidents can happen and you might need to compensate the patient or their families.
 These lawsuits and claims can be costly.
 These lawsuits can quickly drain your finances and could even endanger your career.
 New York home care insurance helps caregivers and home health agencies protect their finances.

 Did you know?